 6 Ways to Build Muscle Memory for Emergency Management in Healthcare

-In February, Gartner published its Market Guide for Crisis/Emergency Management Platforms (C/EMP).
-The report discusses technology for crisis and emergency management across business sectors, making several observations that are relevant for healthcare organizations.
+In its recent Market Guide for Crisis/Emergency Management Platforms (C/EMP), Gartner discussed technology for crisis and emergency management across business sectors, making several observations that are relevant for hospitals and healthcare organizations.